 Industry can kick-start the hydrogen economy

 A radical transformation is needed in the way energy is produced and used to fulfil societal needs.
 Clean renewables will gradually replace fossil fuels.
 Continuing to work on gradual, incremental changes will not be enough to tackle climate change.
-We have to look for exponential growth of solutions with the greatest future decarbonisation potential.
-Technical solutions are needed, but fast implementation and scaling is essential to tackle climate change.
+We have to look for exponential growth of solutions with the greatest future decarbonization potential.

-Finding oil, extracting it from hostile environments, pumping it, refining it, marketing it and selling it, is an expensive, complex business.
-DNV-GL’s Energy Outlook 2018 indicates that coal and oil demand will decrease from 2020 on and natural gas will take over as the biggest energy source in 2026.
-Gas is cleaner but still fossil.
+Finding oil, extracting it from distant and hostile environments, pumping it, refining it, marketing it and selling it, is an expensive, complex business.
+DNV’s Energy Outlook 2021 indicates that we are heading towards a 2.2ºC future, far from the Paris Agreement 1.5ºC goal.
+Coal and oil demand decreases, and it is expected that natural gas takes over as the biggest energy source.
+Of course, gas is cleaner, but it is still fossil and prices are high due to the current geopolitical situation.
 Renewable energy from solar, water, wind and geothermal sources is needed to cut down on carbon dioxide emissions and mitigate the effects of global warming.
-But what are the expectations for hydrogen?
+But what is the role of hydrogen, and what are the expectations for this molecule in this energy transition?

 The hydrogen economy